MihirLuthra/dtsharedmemory/README.md

   1)If the prgram using the library is gonna use more than 4 GB memory, `LARGE_MEMORY_NEEDED` should be set to `1` in `dtsharedmemory.h`.
 This will allow more memory usage but will consume double the amount of memory it did before.
-	Also setting it to one would certainly make insertion and searches take more time.
-Until not really needed, abvoid setting this.
+	Also setting it to `1` would certainly make insertion and searches take more time.
+Until not really needed, avoid setting this.

   2)To print debug or failure messages, set `DEBUG_MESSAGES_ALLOWED` to `1` in `dtsharedmemory.h`.